willfarrell/alfred-github-workflow/README.md

 Run the [Alleyoop Workflow](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/) using the keyword `oop`.
 If you're not comfortable with Alleyoop, **star & watch this repo** to keep up to date on new versions and additional workflows.

 ## About
-Searching Github for gists, repos, yomyur repos or repos I've starred
+Searching Github for gists, repos, user repos, or repos starred by a user

 ![alt text][my]